ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 2. There are two representations of zero: positive (0000 0000) and negative (1000 0000).
 It complicates the comparison operation because these values are not equal in memory.

-Take your time and try to understand SMR.
+Take your time and try to get well how the SMR works.
 Without getting it, you won't understand the other two ways of representing integers.

 #### Ones' Complement